 A label for Research and Innovation

 The Carnot program was set up in 2006, with the aim of developing partnership research for business innovation.
 Research work is carried out by public laboratories in partnership with socio-economic players, and is designed to meet the needs of the latter.
 This label, paired with annual financial support from the French government, is awarded to public research structures known as Carnot institutes.
 There are currently 39 Carnot institutes, which carry out a range of research activities designed to renew their scientific and technological skills, as well as a proactive policy of partnership research for the benefit of the socio-economic sector.
+Thus, the Carnot Institutes are key partners in business innovation, as evidenced by the key figures.

 A mark of excellence